-If you’ve got small features, it can work well.
+If you’ve got small features, this moustache style can work well.
 However, if paired with a scruffier look or long hair, there’s a real risk of getting into ‘amateur sorcerer’ territory (Jack White is a prime offender).

 An extremely strong personal statement.
 Associated with Hulk Hogan, Samuel L. Jackson in Pulp Fiction, 80s leather ‘clones’ like the guy from the Village People, and amphetamine-addled bass-wielding metal god Lemmy from Motorhead, this is an absolutely no-half-measures moustache style.

-A tricky case to call: on its own merits, a fine moustache style that demonstrates real commitment to growth, grooming and upkeep.
+A tricky case to call: on its own merits, a fine moustache style that demonstrates a real commitment to growth, grooming and upkeep.
 But it has unquestionably suffered from association with retro-bores who have tainted it with the whiff of ‘Keep Calm And Carry On’ posters, ear-bleeding, irony-laden electro-swing music and Blitz-revival club nights.

-The absolute big daddy of facefuzz, best exemplified by actor Sam Elliott.
-A shaggy, grown out, big-beast, perfect for the larger gentleman, anyone with a huge nose or a wide face.
-It can make you look prematurely old, so think carefully about committing to this style.
+The absolute big daddy of face fuzz, best exemplified by actor Sam Elliott.
+A shaggy, grown out, big-beast moustache style, perfect for the larger gentleman, anyone with a huge nose or a wide face.
+It can make you look prematurely old, so think carefully about committing to this moustache style.

-Be prepared for some gentle ribbing from your less fashion-forward peers, along the lines of ‘Careful you don’t get harpooned you big fat bastard’.
+Be prepared for some gentle ribbing from your less fashion-forward peers, along the lines of ‘Careful you don’t get harpooned, you big fat bastard.’
 Also, check that your significant other isn’t going to dump you rather than be seen with someone who looks like they spend a lot of their free time playing Magic: The Gathering and watching The Discovery Channel.

-The Anchor Beard
+7. The Anchor Beard

-A statement which hints at long hours arguing on Youtube comment threads about Pick-Up Artistry, in-depth re-watchings of The Matrix, and ownership of at least one sword (or ‘mastery of the blade’ as this kind of helmet would doubtless term it).
+A statement that hints at long hours arguing on Youtube comment threads about Pick-Up Artistry, in-depth re-watchings of The Matrix, and ownership of at least one sword (or ‘mastery of the blade’ as this kind of helmet would doubtless term it).